mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 Complex Data
 ------------
 If the input property "ComplexData* is set to *True*, the algorithm will assume complex data for the calculations.
-Because the :math:`s` imaginary parts come after the :math:`s` real parts, workspaces cannot be combined by using the :ref:`algm-AppendSpectra` algorithm.
+Because the :math:`s` imaginary parts come after the :math:`s` real parts, workspaces with complex data cannot be combined by using the :ref:`algm-AppendSpectra` algorithm.
 The following usage example shows how to combine two workspaces with complex data.

 .. testcode:: ExComplexData